-Although this can feel strange at the beginning, our brains are extremely malleable.
-By thinking the same thing over and over, we are able to form entirely new neuronal pathways for thoughts to travel down.
+Although this can feel strange at first, our brains are extremely malleable.
+By thinking the same thing over and over, we can form entirely new neural pathways for thoughts to travel down.
 With consistent practice, negative thoughts about yourself can be replaced with positive ones, increasing your self-confidence.

 Although being self-assured is great in itself, the ultimate success is to also lift up everyone around you such that everyone feels appreciated, respected, and important.
 This may seem daunting at first, but there are a few key ways to help grow the self-esteem of those around you, whether you're in a business leadership role or not.
 Let's use Brian Tracy's "Three A's of Building Employee Self-Esteem and Self-Confidence" as a framework for understanding.

-Recognizing people after they do something favorable also reinforces the positive behavior, leading to further recognitions down the line when people know what to do to gain appreciation from those around them.
+Recognizing people after they do something favorable also reinforces the positive behavior, leading to further recognition down the line when people know what to do to gain appreciation from those around them.